Abereiddy: World diving championships

 In September 2012 the Blue Lagoon at Abereiddy was the location for one of the stages of the Red Bull Cliff Diving World Series, making its UK debut.
 Fourteen of the world's best divers dived from a man-made platform, 27 metres above the Blue Lagoon.

 The championships returned in September 2013, and September 2016.

 Appearances on film

-Abereiddy (The Blue Lagoon) appeared in the music video Delerium – "Silence" (featuring Sarah McLachlan) from 2000.
+Abereiddy (the Blue Lagoon) appeared in the music video for the hit song "Silence" by Delerium (featuring Sarah McLachlan) from 2000.

 Abereiddy was the main location for the 1961 film Fury at Smugglers' Bay, starring Peter Cushing.
 Abereiddy and the ice cream van that regularly visits were also the subject of a short promotional film called "Ice Cream" for Visit Wales, the Welsh Tourist Board, in 2009.

+Additionally, Abereiddy (the Blue Lagoon) was featured in the 2024 short film 'Walk Upon The Water', which was written, directed, produced and edited by 12 Nottingham Trent film students.
+The film was entered into several film festivals.

 Geology and fossils

 The south side of Abereiddy Bay consists of steeply dipping beds from the Upper Llanvirn, where Didymograptus murchisoni is quite common.
 To the north, the succession passes up into beds of Llandeilo age, and ultimately the foreshore which consists of alternating beds of Caradocian limestone and shale.
 North over the northern headland, there is a small cove eroded in up-faulted Didymograptus bifidus beds.
 This is a fault and the disused Porth Gain Slate Quarry provides excellent exposures.

 Fossil collectors tend to look out for the Ordovician shales wedged in between the cliffs.
 Fortunately, chunks of shale regularly fall out of the cliffs onto the beach.
 Consequently, fossil collecting is easier done by walking down onto the beach and looking for the soft, flaky shales.
 Hammering is only required to split open larger pieces.